VirgilSecurity/virgil-purekit-php/README.md

 }
 ```

-So, run the `RecordUpdater::update()` method and save user's `newRecord` into your database.
+So, run the `RecordUpdater::update()` method and save user's new `PureRecord` into your database.

-Since the PureKit is able to work simultaneously with two versions of user's purekitrecords (`newRecord` and `oldRecord`), this will not affect the backend or users.
-This means, if a user logs into your system when you do the migration, the Virgil PureKit will verify his password without any problems because Passw0rd Service can work with both user's  purekitrecords (`newRecord` and `oldRecord`).
+Since the PureKit is able to work simultaneously with two versions of user's PureRecords (new `PureRecord` and old `PureRecord`),
+ this will not affect the backend or users.
+This means, if a user logs into your system when you do the migration,
+ the Virgil PureKit will verify his password without any problems because PureKit can work with both user's PureRecords (new and old).

 **Step 4.** Get a new `APP_SECRET_KEY` and `SERVICE_PUBLIC_KEY` of a specific application